-Sales Commissions are generally based on one of the following:
+Sales commissions are generally based on one of the following:

 It’s important that your commission pay structure is in writing, as there are many nuances that may affect how and when you’re paid, which could make a difference in your unpaid commissions case.

-- Earned Conditions – This has to do with the criteria in which the commission is said to be earned.
+This has to do with the criteria in which the commission is said to be earned.
 Some agreements may state that the commission is earned when the sale is made, while other agreements may state that the commission is earned when the sale has been paid for by the customer.

-- Forfeiture Provisions – This has to do with whether or not you are obligated to receive the commissions that are earned after you have left the job.
-This usually comes into play when your commission is based on the customer paying, and there is a gap between making the sale and the customer making the payment.
+These are part of forfeiture provisions that state whether or not you are obligated to receive the commissions that are earned after you left the job.
+This usually comes into play when your commission is based on the customer paying, and there is a gab between making the sale and the customer making the payment.

 This is another forfeiture provision similar to the payment of sales commissions after termination.
 Many sales commissions agreements do not distinguish between the reason for separation.